-Take a cultural landscape approach to the identification and assessment of historic resources and properties.
+Take a cultural landscape approach to the identification and assessment of historic resources and properties, and post-contact archaeological resources.
 For each identified area or resource, identify its character defining features and work toward their preservation and enhancement.

 Ongoing action of the Historical Commission and its partners.